rclone/rclone/docs/content/flags.md

       --jottacloud-encoding MultiEncoder                         This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,Del,Ctl,InvalidUtf8,Dot)
       --jottacloud-hard-delete                                   Delete files permanently rather than putting them into the trash.
       --jottacloud-md5-memory-limit SizeSuffix                   Files bigger than this will be cached on disk to calculate the MD5 if required. (default 10Mi)
+      --jottacloud-no-versions                                   Avoid server side versioning by deleting files and recreating files instead of overwriting them.
       --jottacloud-trashed-only                                  Only show files that are in the trash.
       --jottacloud-upload-resume-limit SizeSuffix                Files bigger than this can be resumed if the upload fail's. (default 10Mi)
       --koofr-encoding MultiEncoder                              This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)